wantee/blog/_posts/2015-03-24-knowledge-embedding.markdown

 The inspiration {% cite mikolov2013efficient %} of word2vec is from the observation that neutral network language model can be successfully trained in two steps: first, continuous word vectors are learned using simple model, and then the N-gram NNLM is trained on top of these distributed representations of words.
 Then the authors spend lots of work on learning word vectors.
 Thus the word-to-vector procedure can be seen as a feature extraction step for language modelling.

 To show the innovation of word2vec, we first consider the traditional N-gram NNLM.
-The architecture of NNLM {% cite bengio2003neural %} is shown in following figure {% comment %} FOR-LATEX (\autoref{fig:nnlm}) {% endcomment %}
+The architecture of NNLM {% cite bengio2003neural %} is shown in following figure {{ 'fig:nnlm' | latex:autoref }},

 {% img center /assets/images/posts/nnlm.png "fig:nnlm" title:"Architecture of NNLM" %}